mfamese/NeoQaTest.ts/README.md

 1. Write an email including the following information
    1. Your 3 bug reports
    2. Any information you'd like us to know about your approach to writing the automated test suite
-   3. A brief summary of what you would do next if you had more time on this project
+   3. A brief summary of what you would do next if you had more time to work on this project
 2. Compress the `cypress` folder of this repository into a zip file and attach it to the email
 3. Send the email to mh@neoftl.com

-You may be asked to present your solution at interview and we will discuss the approach you took.
+You may be asked to present your solution at interview, and we will discuss the approach you took.

 ## Useful links